-The 30-credit MA in Theatre (including 6 thesis credits) is designed so that full-time students can complete the degree after two semesters of full-time course work and a summer to write a thesis.
-Some students may also elect to complete the thesis during the second year.
+The 30-credit MA in Theatre (including 6 thesis credits) is designed so that full-time students can complete the degree after two semesters of full-time course work and one semester of thesis work.

 The MA in Theatre & Performance requires:

 - A minimum 30 credits (including 6-credit thesis)

 - Dramatic Literature, Theory, Criticism (e.g., Media and Performance, Dramaturgy)

 - Advanced Study in Production (e.g., Advanced Directing, Devised Theatre)